Maryland police: 73-year-old killed neighbor with a brick

 Police say Pak was pronounced dead at the scene.

 Investigators say Oh and Pak had been engaged in a dispute before Oh struck Pak multiple times with a brick.
-Oh then called 911 to “report the murder.”
+Oh then called 911.

-Oh is being held without bond.
+She is being held without bond.
+It’s unclear if she has a lawyer.

 Sign up for Daily Newsletters